2017

 Many types of cafe around the city, people can always find the good one that fits their personality and needs.

-Before the project started, we made simple questionnaires and interviews with potential users to understand their basic needs for cafe.
-We conducted a survey of 268 people, and then we found out something, and the results showed the following:
+Before starting the project, we conducted a survey and interviews with potential users to understand their basic needs for a cafe-finding app.
+We surveyed 268 people and found that the results showed the following:

 Insight